geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 I think it involves a lot of design and bikeshedding.

-When a developer is in charge of a new feature, he always has a lot of choices to make:
+When a developer is in charge of a new feature, they always has a lot of choices to make:

 - Should I add attributes to an existing REST resource? (overfetching)
 - Should I add a new REST resources? (duplication)